-- (a) At least one question on each Photo card asks candidates to give and explain an opinion. - (b) Candidates who do not understand a question may seek clarification.
+- (a) At least one question on each Photo card asks students to give and explain an opinion. - (b) Students who do not understand a question may seek clarification.
 If they are then able to respond to the question successfully, they should be awarded the same mark as if they had understood it originally.

-Part Marking guidance Total Marks 02 General Conversation 25 The General conversation is based on the two themes not tested on the Photo card.
+Part Marking guidance Total Marks 02 General Conversation 25 The me 2: Local, national, international and global areas of interest and Theme 3: Current and further study and employment.
+The General conversation is based on the two themes indicated above.
 The conversation should last approximately six minutes.
 The test is assessed for communication, range and accuracy of language, pronunciation and intonation and spontaneity and fluency, as specified in the criteria below.
 Note: a zero score for communication means that the mark in the other three categories must also be zero but, apart from that, the communication mark does not limit the marks in the other categories.
 When awarding marks for language, markers should also credit widely accepted geographical variations of vocabulary and grammar.

-Level Mark Communication 5 9-10 Consistently develops responses in extended sequences of speech.
+Level Mark Communication 5 9-10 A speaker who consistently develops responses in extended sequences of speech.
 Narrates events coherently when asked to do so.
 Conveys information clearly at all times, giving and explaining opinions convincingly.
-4 7-8 Usually develops responses in extended sequences of speech.
+4 7-8 A speaker who usually develops responses in extended sequences of speech.
 Usually narrates events using relevant detail when asked to do so.
 Almost always conveys information clearly, giving and explaining opinions.
-3 5-6 Develops some responses in extended sequences of speech.
+3 5-6 A speaker who develops some responses in extended sequences of speech.
 Will narrate events with some detail when asked to do so.
 Usually conveys information clearly, giving and often explaining opinions.
-2 3-4 Usually gives short responses but may narrate events briefly and/or with limited success when asked to do so.
+2 3-4 A speaker who usually gives short responses but may narrate events briefly and/or with limited success when asked to do so.
 There may be a few occasions when he/she is unable to answer successfully or where responses lack clarity.
 Gives one or more opinion.
-1 1-2 Only able to give very short responses.
+1 1-2 A speaker who is able only to give very short responses.
 Any attempts at slightly longer responses or at narrating events tend to be unclear or even unintelligible.
 There may be occasions where the speaker is unable to respond.
 Below Level 1 0 Communication does not meet the standard required for Level 1.